 In summary, we have observed rich vortex dynamics within individual orbitals of a fragmented single component BEC.
 Since these vortex dynamics cannot be observed in the density, we termed the vortices in the fragments \textit{phantom vortices}.
 We have identified two mechanisms of phantom vortex nucleation, namely \textit{node mutation} and \textit{slow orbital-orbital vortex transfer}, which have no mean-field analogue.
 In node mutation, phantom vortices nucleate on preexisting topological defects in a fragment, whereas in slow orbital-orbital transfer, vortices are transferred between fragments.
 Phantom vortices are clearly visible in the correlation function.
 A detailed analysis of the correlation function shows that phantom vortices are completely incoherent \textit{both} with each other \textit{and} the bulk density between other phantom vortices.
-Phantom vortices are thus distinct quantum objects that are experimentally observable via interference experiments.
-We suspect that phantom vortices play an important role in the formation of the Abrikosov lattice of type-II superconductors, as well as the onset of turbulence in superfluid Helium and BECs.
-In particular, our results suggest that there would be phantom vortex dynamics well before flux-vortices are visible in the superconductor.
-In turn, the existence of phantom vortices in type-II superconductors would prove the existence and importance of fragmentation in these systems.
+Phantom vortices are thus distinct quantum objects that are experimentally observable, for instance, via interference experiments.

-\acknowledgments{We thank Alexej I. Streltsov, Ofir E. Alon, and Tomos Wells for helpful discussions.
-Computation time on the Cray XE6 cluster Hermit at the High Performance Computing Center Stuttgart (HLRS), and financial support by the DAAD-RISE program, the Swiss SNF, the NCCR Quantum Science and Technology, DFG, and FAPESP are gratefully acknowledged.
-We also acknowledge the hospitality of Vanderlei Bagnato and the IFSC-USP, where part of the work was completed.} \\[5mm] \textbf{Author Contributions} \\[4mm] All authors contributed equally to this work.
+\acknowledgments{ We thank Alexej I. Streltsov, Ofir E. Alon, and Tomos Wells for helpful discussions.
+Computation time on the Cray clusters Hermit, Hornet, and Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), and financial support by the DAAD-RISE program, the Swiss SNF, the NCCR Quantum Science and Technology, DFG, and FAPESP are gratefully acknowledged.
+We also acknowledge the hospitality of Vanderlei Bagnato and the CEPOF at the IFSC-USP, where part of the work was completed.}